aergoio/merkle-bridge/docs/source/wallet.rst

 Using a Broadcaster
 -------------------

+Deprecation WARNING : broadcaster functionality will be removed with next release.

 When using a broadcaster to transfer tokens, the user pre-signs the nonce of a standard token transfer with a fee in tokens for the broadcaster.
 The broadcaster collects the token fee for executing the transactions, and the user doesn't